MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 # Set-MailboxServer

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-MailboxServer cmdlet to modify attributes on a computer running Microsoft Exchange with the Mailbox server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-MailboxServer cmdlet to modify the mailbox configuration settings and attributes of an Exchange 2013 Mailbox server.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-MailboxServer cmdlet to modify the mailbox configuration settings and attributes of Mailbox servers.